python-discord/code-jam-10/README.md

 ## License
 MIT License

-Copyright (c) 2023 Async Aggrogaters
+Copyright (c) 2023 Async Aggregaters

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal